Behavior Supports and BIPs in Tennessee

 How do behavior supports work in a Tennessee IEP?

 Tennessee has detailed requirements for Functional Behavioral Assessments (FBA) and Behavior Intervention Plans (BIP) codified in Tenn.
 Comp.
 R. & Regs.
 0520-01-09-.24.
-An FBA must be conducted by a group of at least three individuals knowledgeable about the student and must include systematic observation, antecedent analysis, review of educational and disciplinary records, and structured interviews.
-A BIP based on FBA results must include measurable replacement behavior goals, intervention strategies, and a progress monitoring plan.
+An FBA must be conducted by a group of at least three individuals knowledgeable about the student and must include systematic observation, antecedent analysis, review of educational and disciplinary records, and structured interviews (0520-01-09-.24(1),(5)).
+Parental consent is required before conducting an FBA (0520-01-09-.04(1)).
+A BIP based on FBA results must include the hypothesized function of behavior, measurable replacement behavior goals, intervention strategies, a progress monitoring plan, and a personnel training plan (0520-01-09-.24(7)).
 The IEP team must also consider positive behavioral interventions and supports under 0520-01-09-.12 when a student's behavior impedes learning.
-Specific triggers requiring an IEP team meeting within 10 days exist when restraint or isolation is used and the student's IEP does not already provide for it, or when an extended restraint or isolation occurs (0520-01-09-.23(7)-(8)).
-When a disciplinary removal constitutes a change of placement, a manifestation determination review must occur.
+Tennessee's restraint and isolation rules in 0520-01-09-.23 and Tenn.
+Code Ann. §§ 49-10-1301 et seq. create specific triggers requiring an IEP team meeting within 10 days when restraint or isolation is used and the student's IEP does not already provide for it, or when an extended restraint (more than 5 minutes) or extended isolation (more than 1 minute per year of student's age) occurs.
+When a disciplinary removal constitutes a change of placement, a manifestation determination review must occur within 10 school days.

 What Tennessee Requires